 They’re such beautiful, gentle creatures, I was just in awe of them.
 Knowing that they’d all gone through so much before their lives at the project, it was difficult to imagine what kind of people could be so cruel.

-After an hour (I WALKED FOR AN HOUR!) of walking through the rainforest, it was time for lunch.
+After an hour of walking through the rainforest (AN HOUR – I’VE NEVER WALKED THAT FAR IN MY LIFE!), it was time for lunch.
 I nearly had a heart attack on the spot when Somboon pointed out where we’d be having lunch.
 It was up lots of steps – something I’m not good with – over branches, across uneven ground, and I was absolutely exhausted by the time we got up there.
 I was in so much pain and so out of breath, I felt like I’d ran a marathon, whilst being repeatedly punched by Mike Tyson.
 But I eventually made it, and the view from the top made it feel so worth it.
 It was beautiful.

 We helped ourselves to a delicious buffet style vegetarian lunch – delicious noodles, spring rolls, tofu, rice, dumplings, and some sort of potato stew which I had less than a spoonful of and nearly died from the spice burning my throat.
 Despite the spice in the latter dish, it was all delicious, and I was really impressed.
 It was great just being up there, with such incredible views of a Thai rainforest.
 My legs dangling, no WiFi to distract me, listening to the sound of the birds and creatures in the trees, watching the elephants way below us.
 I could have stayed there all day.
 But we still had more elephant adventures to get on with, so on we went!

 The walk back down was difficult too, but I had help from JJ, and even another member of the group who let me hold onto his arm when I looked like I was about to tumble down the steps and land in a crumpled heap somewhere in the rainforest.